With Clnrs, Nizar Ahmad Goes From Food to Fashion

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

+His other business ventures continue to hum along.
+Night Owl Cookies set a record last year with $2.3 million in revenue.
+And Pincho, which has ten locations across South Florida, plans to open at least three more.

-“The food thing sort of happened by accident,” he says with a laugh.
-“I’m good at the foodstuff, but my passion is really in clothing.
+“The food thing sort of happened by accident,” Ahmad says with a laugh.
+“I’m good at the food stuff, but my passion is really in clothing.
 This is something I’m doing for myself.”

 Clnrs.
 151 NE 41st St., Miami; theclnrs.com.
 Monday through Saturday 11 a.m. to 8 p.m., Sunday noon to 6 p.m.